 - They fill out the donation form and enter their payment information.

-The idea is to break down and analyze the performance of your nonprofit digital strategy at each stage in the conversion funnel.
+It’s a simple exercise, but breaking down your conversion goals into steps like this will help you identify individual elements that should be measured and collected.
+The objective is to break down and analyze the performance of your nonprofit digital strategy at each stage in the conversion funnel.
 Understanding why donors don’t complete their donations, applications, subscriptions, or other opt-ins is essential for learning both the strong and weak points in your digital strategy.

 Work with a nonprofit consultant to ensure your technology, from your website to your CRM, is configured to record all the essential nonprofit analytics you’ll need on hand to make smarter decisions going forward.